Table of Contents

 Biodiversity Hotspot: Endemism and Species Richness

-The Andean region is one of 36 global biodiversity hotspots, defined by its exceptional number of endemic plant species—over 30,000—and the severe threat of habitat loss.
-Its complex geography has driven speciation through isolation (allopatric speciation) and adaptive radiation.
-The high degree of endemism is concentrated in the cloud forests, páramo, and puna zones.
+The Andean region is recognized as one of the 36 global biodiversity hotspots, distinguished by its exceptional levels of endemic plant species—estimated at over 30,000—and severe threats from habitat loss and fragmentation.
+The region’s complex topography and climatic gradients have driven speciation through geographic isolation (allopatric speciation) and adaptive radiation, resulting in remarkable species richness across multiple taxa.

 Flora: From Polylepis to Orchids